A Woman of Substance (2026 TV series): Development

 The series is produced by The Forge and is adapted by Katherine Jakeways, with Roanne Bardsley, and adapted from the 1979 novel of the same name by Barbara Taylor Bradford.
 The series was announced as in development for Channel 4 in February 2025.
 The series was first adapted for the channel in 1984, and a new adaptation had first been reported in November 2024.
 Beth Willis, Joe Innes, George Faber and Jakeways are the executive producers and Charlie Palmer the series producer with John Hardwick a director.
+In June 2026, Channel 4 renewed the series for second series.

+The series is the second television adaptation of the novel, with the first adaptation starring Deborah Kerr and Jenny Seagrove.

+Casting

 In April 2025, Brenda Blethyn, Jessica Reynolds and Emmett J. Scanlan joined the cast in leading roles.
 The cast also includes Lydia Leonard, Leanne Best, Lenny Rush, Ewan Horrocks and Will Mellor.

-Filming began in Yorkshire in April 2025.
-Filming also took place in Liverpool.
+Broughton Hall served as Fairley Hall in both the 1985 and 2026 adaptations.

+Filming

+Filming began in Yorkshire in April 2025, with interiors and exteriors of Broughton Hall featured heavily.
+Series creator Katherine Jakeways revealed that author Barbara Taylor Bradford had personally requested that production was "as Yorkshire-based" as much as possible, which Jakeways says was honoured.

+Filming also took place in Liverpool and at Beamish open-air museum in County Durham.
+Rose garden and below stairs scenes were filmed at Brodsworth Hall in Doncaster.

+Release

+The series' first episode was broadcast on Channel 4 on 11 March 2026, with the eight-part series available as a boxset on C4's streaming service on the same date.

+Panel discussion at the premiere of A Woman of Substance in Leeds in February 2026.

+Banijay Rights, who is responsible for the series' international distribution, confirmed in February 2026 that the U.S. streaming rights for the series had been secured by BritBox.

+Ratings

+Episode 1 attracted an overnight audience of 1.42 million, making A Woman of Substance the most viewed Channel 4 drama premiere since Before We Die in 2021.

+The series itself was Channel 4's most streamed since It's a Sin (2021).